-The administrative official handling the matter will conduct an investigation of the matter and issue a written determination to the student within ten (10) working days of receiving the complaint.
+The administrative official handling the matter will conduct an investigation of the matter and issue, when appropriate, a summons to the involved students.
+A written determination will be concluded from the hearing and issued to the student within ten (10) working days of receiving the complaint.